-Mr. Massengill was elected Chief Executive Officer of the Company in January 2000 and Chairman of the Board of Directors in November 2001.
+Mr. Massengill was appointed Chief Executive Officer of the Company in January 2000 and Chairman of the Board of Directors in November 2001.
 His compensation package has been designed to encourage both short-term and long-term performance of the Company as well as to align his interests with the interests of shareholders.
-The majority of his compensation, including stock options, annual incentive bonuses and longterm retention awards, is at risk and ultimately based upon the financial performance of the Company.
-He does not have an employment contract, but is subject to the Company's Change of Control Severance Plan and has a Long-Term Retention Agreement (both of which are described in "Employment Contracts, Termination of Employment and Change-in-Control Arrangements" beginning on page 22).
+The majority of his compensation, including stock options and other stock-based compensation, annual incentive bonuses and long-term retention awards, is at risk and ultimately based upon the financial performance of the Company.
+During fiscal 2005, Mr. Massengill did not have an employment contract, but he was and remains subject to the Company's Change of Control Severance Plan and was party to a Long-Term Retention Agreement (both of which are described in "Employment Contracts, Termination of Employment and Change-in-Control Arrangements" beginning on page 26).

 The Committee reviews and approves corporate goals and objectives for the compensation of the Chief Executive Officer, evaluates the Chief Executive Officer's performance in light of those goals and objectives and, either as a Committee or together with the other independent directors of the Board, determines and approves the Chief Executive Officer's compensation level.
 On behalf of the Board, the Governance Committee will, as it and the Committee determine appropriate, provide input to the Committee on the performance of the Chief Executive Officer.
 The Company's overall performance and Mr. Massengill's individual performance are critical factors in the Committee's determination.